Viver vs morar. What's the difference?

 Marvin

 Olá, @mtscott.
-No difference on that case, they’d be interchangeable (sorry if that wasn’t clear on my previous post) :slight_smile: But note how the remaining examples under “viver” go beyond the scope of “morar”.
+No difference in that case, they’d be interchangeable (sorry if that wasn’t clear on my previous post) :slight_smile: But note how the remaining examples under “viver” go beyond the scope of “morar”.